-LinkedIn is a network of professionals, so keep this audience in mind when you write your posts.
+LinkedIn is a network of professionals, so keep this audience in mind when you write your articles.
 Write about things that will show you are experienced and knowledgeable in your field.
 For example, you could share advice for others in your field, tips on working with people in your industry, or write about how you started your career.

-A post on LinkedIn is definitely not the place to be advertising your products, services, or job openings.
+An article on LinkedIn is definitely not the place to be advertising your products, services, or job openings.
 Share things that will benefit other professionals!
 Think about problems you’ve solved, industry misconceptions you could correct, or advice that others would find helpful.

 Create long-form content (but not too long!)

-Just like content on other social media platforms, your posts on LinkedIn will be competing for the attention of your connections.
+Just like content on other social media platforms, your articles on LinkedIn will be competing for the attention of your connections.
 Make sure your headline is appealing and relatively brief—focus on the benefit to the reader when you create your headline.